michaelorella/lignin-kmc/README.md

 - monomers = dict() = maps the index of the monomer to the object and the events that a change to this index would effect
 - adj = DOK_Matrix = adjacency matrix
 - lastEvent = Event = the previous event that occurred
-- events = dict() = map the hash value of each event to the unique event - this is all of the possible events at the current state after the method is run
+- events = dict() = map the hash value of each event to the unique event - this is all of the possible events at the current state after the method is run_kmc
 - rateVec = dict() = map the hash value of each event to the rate of that event
 - r = dict() = the rates that are obtained *a priori* from DFT calculations
 - maxMon = Z+ = the maximum number of monomers in the simulation